krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

 # Hash optimization strategies

-In algorithm problems, **we often reduce an algorithm's time complexity by replacing a linear search with a hash-based search**.
+In algorithm problems, **we often reduce the time complexity of an algorithm by replacing a linear search with a hash-based search**.
 Let's use an algorithm problem to deepen the understanding.

 !!! question